alexismorin/A-Better-Actor/README.md

 ![header](images/packman.png)

-Make sure you then also register "pointOfInterest" as a new tag in your tag manager.
+Make sure you then also register *pointOfInterest* as a new tag in your tag manager.

 ### Installation - Unreal 4.22

-#### The unreal version is *not* yet ready and public here only for sharing purposes.
+#### The unreal version is *not* yet ready and visible here in the docs only because its easier to format down the road.

 ![header](images/plugins.png)